ShaunFerris/Coding-Note-Taking/JavaScript - Higher Order Array Functions and Functions as First Class Objects.md

 The `every` method would return `false` here.

 ### The some method
+This is the JS equivalent of the `any` method for lists in python.

 The `some` method works with arrays to check if _any_ element passes a particular test.
 It returns a Boolean value - `true` if any of the values meet the criteria, `false` if not.

 For example, the following code would check if any element in the `numbers` array is less than 10: